nasa-gibs/gpu-data-to-image/README.md

 some tweaking.
 Hopefully when this is incorporated directly into the backend we will receive Numpy arrays directly instead of JSON files.

+## Setup

+This code requires a number of Python libraries to run.
+You can run `pip install -r requirements.txt` to automatically install requirements.
+Then you can run the individual modules with `python [name]` or the run.sh script for the Flask server.

 ## Algorithm Overview

 This code uses PyTorch for GPU acceleration, a near Numpy-clone with built-in GPU support for PyTorch Tensors, equivalents